Sahilr10/Vidtube-Backend/Readme.md

 # Vidtube-backend

-Sure!
-Here's a rewritten version of your README with the same structure and meaning, but using different wording.
-The author section has been left blank as requested.

----

-# 📦 Chai Backend Server

 A fully operational backend application developed as part of the **Chai aur Backend Assignment** by [Hitesh Choudhary](https://github.com/hiteshchoudhary).
 This backend includes essential features such as user authentication, video uploads, playlists, tweet functionality, likes system, subscriptions, dashboard analytics, and more — all built with **Node.js**, **Express.js**, and **MongoDB**.

 ---